gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 This section describes details on the amendment to the SCTP association Establishment state machine.

-### CRYPT PENDING {#crypt-pending-state}
+### PROTECT PENDING {#protect-pending-state}

-The presence of CRYPT option in INIT or INIT-ACK chunk makes the State Machine entering CRYPT PENDING state instead of ESTABLISHED.
+The presence of PROTECT option in INIT or INIT-ACK chunk makes the State Machine entering PROTECT PENDING state instead of ESTABLISHED.

-When entering CRYPT PENDING state, a T-valid timer is started that will cover the whole validation time including the in-band KEY handling.
+When entering PROTECT PENDING state, a T-valid timer is started that will cover the whole validation time including the in-band KEY handling.
 It's up to the implementor to take care of the value for the timer also related to the time needed for KEY handshake of each